EU takes on AstraZeneca in court over vaccine deliveries - WTMJ

 Associated Press

-BRUSSELS (AP) — The European Union took on vaccine producer AstraZeneca in a Brussels court on Wednesday with the urgent demand that the company needs to make an immediate delivery of COVID-19 shots the bloc insists were already due.
+BRUSSELS (AP) — The European Union took on vaccine producer AstraZeneca in a Brussels court on Wednesday and accused the drugmaker of delivering shots to other nations when it had promised them for delivery among the 27 member states.

+The bloc accused the Anglo-Swedish company of pushing EU deliveries back so it could service Britain, among others.

 AstraZeneca’s contract signed with the European Commission, the EU’s executive arm, on behalf of member states foresaw an initial 300 million doses for distribution among all 27 countries, with an option for a further 100 million.
 The doses were expected to be delivered throughout 2021.
 But only 30 million were sent during the first quarter.